PreranaPattnaik4/MyStartup_SheCodesHerWay/GOLDEN_PROMPT.md

         *   **Left:** The brand logo, which links to the homepage.
         *   **Center (Desktop):** A navigation bar with links to key pages (Home, Our Program, AI Coaching, etc.).
 Links should have a `hover` effect that changes their color to `primary`.
         *   **Right:** A `UserAuth` component for sign-up/login and user profile management.
 A `Sheet` (slide-out menu) trigger with a `Menu` icon for mobile navigation.
-    *   **Mobile View:** The desktop navigation should be hidden, and a hamburger menu icon should trigger a slide-out `Sheet` from the left, containing all navigation links.
+    *   **Mobile View:** The desktop navigation should be hidden, and a hamburger menu icon (`Menu` from lucide-react) should trigger a slide-out `Sheet` from the left, containing all navigation links.

 *   **Footer:**
     *   **Layout:** A three-column layout on larger screens, stacking vertically on mobile.